aldesantis/hertz/README.md

 end
 ```

-Again, you don't have to use couriers if you only display notifications on your
-website using standard AR methods.

 ### Creating new notification types

 In Hertz, every notification is a model.
-If you want to create a new
+If you want to create a new notification type, just create a new model
-notification type, just create a new model inheriting from
+inheriting from `Hertz::Notification`:
-`Hertz::Notification`:

 ```ruby
 class CommentNotification < Hertz::Notification
 end
 ```
-Since not all notifications might implement interfaces for all couriers, you
+Since not all notifications might implement interfaces for all couriers, you have to manually specify which couriers
-have to manually specify which couriers they implement via `deliver_by`:
+they implement via `deliver_by`:

 ```ruby
 class CommentNotification < Hertz::Notification